 Consultations with our experienced facial plastic surgeon should help answer any questions and concerns.
 They will look at skin and muscle laxity and your lifestyle to give you the best options for what you want to achieve.

-A SMAS facelift is often combined with other treatments associated with ageing such as an upper eyelid lift (upper blepharoplasty) or an eye bag removal (lower blepharoplasty) .
+A SMAS facelift is often combined with other facial cosmetic procedures associated with aging, such as an upper eyelid lift (upper blepharoplasty) or an eye bag removal (lower blepharoplasty).
+While the SMAS facelift primarily targets the mid and lower face, additional procedures may be needed to address aging changes in the upper face, such as volume loss or sagging.
 This option can often give you a better result and reduce the need to come back later for more surgery.
-Book a consultation in our Harley street, London or Wimbledon clinic and find out if you are suitable.
+Book a consultation in our Harley street, London, UK or Wimbledon clinic and find out if you are suitable.

-SMAS facelifts are often carried out with upper or lower eyelid surgery (blepharoplasty).
+SMAS facelifts are often carried out with upper or lower eyelid surgery (blepharoplasty) and other facial cosmetic procedures to achieve a more comprehensive rejuvenation.
 This is because a SMAS facelift targets the middle and lower portions of the face, the eye area is not touched, especially the upper eyelids.

 A blepharoplasty removes excess fat and tightens the skin in the areas around the upper eyelids, the lower eyelids or eye bags, or both.
-By combining this with a SMAS facelift, can produce an overall rejuvenated face.
+By combining this with a SMAS facelift and other facial cosmetic procedures, it can produce an overall rejuvenated face.

 A SMAS facelift has a smaller effect on the neck.
 If the neck has a lot of skin laxity our plastic surgeon might suggest a neck lift.
 Sometimes the neck can age sooner than the face.
 To obtain a natural look, our plastic surgeon may suggest a SMAS facelift with a neck lift.

-A SMAS facelift may not be enough to stop the fat loss effects of ageing.
-Fat transfer to the face can help to restore the volume and create a more youthful look.
+A SMAS facelift targets the superficial muscular aponeurotic system to lift and tighten the face, and combining it with fat transfer can help restore volume and create a more youthful look.
 A liposuction procedure will take the fat from other parts of your body, for example the stomach or thigh area.

-Fat transfer into areas such as the cheeks or under-eye area, adds volume change in volume, creating more youthful contours.
+Fat transfer into areas such as the cheeks or under-eye area adds volume, creating more youthful contours.
 It increases fullness in the cheek area, nasolabial lines or marionette lines, and the areas around the eyes.

 The advantages of fat transfer over dermal fillers include: